analgesicproductions/Anodyne-1-Repo/README.md

 If you have questions ask in our discord https://discordapp.com/invite/analgesic

-Note that while anyone is free to browse the game assets and codebase, only paid owners of Anodyne may download and use the game assets (see below for detail.)
-Anyone can use the source code, though.
+As of 9/23 2023, Anyone may download and use the game assets and source code!
+Even without owning Anodyne.
+However, to play any identical remakes/spinoffs, we would appreciate it if you purchased a copy of the game first.

 - Purchase the game here: https://store.steampowered.com/app/234900/Anodyne/
 - or here: https://han-tani.itch.io/anodyne